Jackson, Minnesota: Economy

-Though largely a farming community, Jackson has a large industrial park with such businesses as: AGCO, Last-Deck, USF Holland, New Fashion Pork, HitchDoc, and Pioneer.
+Though largely a farming community, Jackson has a large industrial park with such businesses as AGCO, Last-Deck, USF Holland, New Fashion Pork, HitchDoc, and Pioneer.
 AGCO and Challenger tractors are manufactured in Jackson.

 Government

-Jackson is located in Minnesota's 1st congressional district, represented by Republican Brad Finstad.
-At the state level, Jackson is located in Senate District 22, represented by Republican Doug Magnus, and in House District 22B, represented by Republican Brian Pfarr.
+Jackson is in Minnesota's 1st congressional district, represented by Republican Brad Finstad.
+At the state level, Jackson is in Senate District 22, represented by Republican Doug Magnus, and House District 22B, represented by Republican Brian Pfarr.

+Education

+The Jackson County School Board operates the county's public schools.

+Jackson is home to Minnesota West Community and Technical Community College, which is affiliated with the Minnesota State system of colleges and universities.